 In conclusion, using this method we can obtain similar SNR as in other on-chip methods for RF readout [Nichol, Tarucha].
-From theory there is no reason for one method to outperform the other one.
-One reason to use the lead gate method over the ohmic method is when you have a large contact resistance Rc and/or large 2DEG capacitance, C2DEG in your device.
-This is not really a problem for Si/SiGe quantum dots, but could be useful for other material systems (e.g. SiMOS).
+One scenario where the lead gate method would have a clear advantage over the ohmic method is if having a large contact resistance Rc and/or large 2DEG capacitance, C2DEG in the device are unavoidable.